 Prerequisites to Get your Dog Certified

-Testing is designed to make sure that the handler and their dog have a good relationship with each other and that their dog has the right temperament for therapy dog work.
+Many organizations require testing of both the dog and the handler.
+The exam is designed to ensure the handler and dog have a good relationship with each other as well as, the dog having the right temperament.

 Dogs in the CGC program must pass a 10 step non-competitive test.
 The steps include the following: